The health insurance industry has confronted many external

 presence in Australia, the Middle East and UK.
 In Oct 2012, it

-in Amil Participacoes, Brazil's biggest health insurer and
+Amil Participacoes, Brazil's biggest health insurer and hospital

-hospital operator, for $4.9 billion.
-The deal will give it access
+operator, for $4.9 billion.
+The deal will give it access to a

-to a fast-growing health insurance market with rising middle
+fast-growing health insurance market with rising middle class.

-until the recent past, they are fast catching up.
-We expect to
+the recent past, they are fast catching up.
+We expect to see more

 Health Insurers Investing in New Technologies

 There has been unprecedented spending on health information

 technology (HIT).
 HIT includes electronic health records (EHRs),